flashlau/LeGO-LOAM/README.md

+# LeGO-LOAM_RobosenseM1

+We fork LeGO-LOAM repository, then modify some codes in order to adapt it to Robosense M1 Lidar.

+Below is original READMI.md.

 # LeGO-LOAM

 This repository contains code for a lightweight and ground optimized lidar odometry and mapping (LeGO-LOAM) system for ROS compatible UGVs.
 The system takes in point cloud  from a Velodyne VLP-16 Lidar (palced horizontally) and optional IMU data as inputs.
 It outputs 6D pose estimation in real-time.
 A demonstration of the system can be found here -> https://www.youtube.com/watch?v=O3tz_ftHV48